dmbarbour/Sirea/README.md

 Signal Values
 -------------

 A **Signal** is a time-varying value that represents observed state.
-For example, I were to continuously observe the state of the "w" key on my keyboard, it would be in an up state most of the time, and in a down state for the brief times I press the button, as when writing "down", "when", or "writing".
+For example, if I were to continuously observe the state of the "w" key on my keyboard, it would be in an up state most of the time, and in a down state for the brief times I press the button, as when writing "down", "when", or "writing".
 A keystate, represented in a signal, is _not_ a keypress _event_.
 Events are instantaneous.
-A keystate will have a positive, rational duration such as 5 milliseconds.
+A keystate will have a positive, rational duration in the down state, such as 5 milliseconds.

 When I am not observing the keyboard, I do not have access to signals representing key state.
 This also is modeled in RDP, by allowing any signal to switch between **active** while it is present and observed, and **inactive** while absent or unobserved.
-This allows me to logically and formally model all the times I'm not looking at the keyboard, including the times before the application started or before the keyboard was plugged in.
+This allows me to logically and formally model the times an application is not observing the keyboard, such as the time before the application started or before the keyboard was plugged in.
 (Caution: **inactive does not mean error!** RDP requires active signals to report error.)

 ### Modeling Signals